Osro Cobb: Political career

 While serving in the Arkansas House, Cobb began studying for an LLB degree at what is now the William H. Bowen School of Law at the University of Arkansas at Little Rock.
 In 1929, Cobb was admitted to practice law before the Arkansas Supreme Court.
 Several senior partners in the law firm where he was employed, Campbell, Mallory, and Throgmorton in the capital city of Little Rock, were Republicans.
-Through these contacts, Cobb became the assistant US attorney under Wallace Townsend and wqorked alongside Drew Bowers.
+Through these contacts, Cobb became the assistant US attorney under Wallace Townsend and worked alongside Drew Bowers.
 He also practiced law privately at the same time, a practice that was then permitted and not considered a conflict of interest.

 As the only Republican in the Arkansas House, Cobb was invited to meet with US President Calvin Coolidge in what turned out to have been a failed effort to persuade Coolidge to sign into law a bill to create a national park in the Ouachita National Forest.
 The state, however, already had the health resort, Hot Springs National Park.
 Cobb met with Coolidge for more than an hour and found him not silent at all but talkative; it turned out that the president had wished that day to delay another appointment and used Cobb to fill in missing time.
 Coolidge also pocket-vetoed the national park bill, which had the support of Democratic US Senator Joseph T. Robinson of Arkansas, his party's 1928 vice-presidential candidate on the Al Smith ticket.